 July 2020 update: We have lived in this house for almost three years now and in that time we have only hauled water ONCE.

 The two of us have lived in this region our entire lives so we know what kind of weather we can get here.
-The summers can get quite dry so we’ll see how it goes.
-Fortunately for us there’s a water filling station 3/4 of a mile from our house so taking our tank to fill it up is no problem.
+The summer and fall can get quite dry, so we’ll see how it goes.
+Fortunately for us, there’s a water filling station 3/4 of a mile from our house so taking our tank to fill it up is no problem.

 Drilling a well to supplement is not a practical option for us, but many people choose to put one in.
 There are ways to DIY that job as well, which you can read more about here.